codeoverflow-org/chatoverflow-wiki/services/Serial.md

 <p><img align="right" width="128" height="54" src="/img/services/serial-arduino-logo.png"></p>

-The Serial service allows to communicate with a device that is connected to your pc over a serial port.
+The Serial service allows you to communicate with a device that is connected to your pc over a serial port.

 The most common example is exchanging data with an [arduino](https://www.arduino.cc/) over USB.